pippim/pippim.github.io/stack.md

 15. Stack Exchange posts which are saved on the {{ site.title }} website are converted to internal links.
 This minimizes clicks away from the {{ site.title }} website and presents the post in the same uncluttered format the {{ site.title }} website provides.

-The full `stack-to-blog.py` program can be accessed on the [Pippim Website repo](https://github.com/pippim/pippim.github.io/blob/main/sede/stack-to-blog.py).
+The full `stack-to-blog.py` program can be accessed on the [Pippim Website repo 🔗](https://github.com/pippim/pippim.github.io/blob/main/sede/stack-to-blog.py).

 <a id="hdr25"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr24" class="hdr-btn">ToS</a>  <a href="#hdr2" class="hdr-btn">ToC</a>  <a href="#hdr26" class="hdr-btn">Skip</a></div>